MLB Awards: Indians ace Corey Kluber wins 2017 AL Cy Young award

 This is the second career Cy Young for Kluber

-Wednesday night, MLB and the Baseball Writers Association of America announced Cleveland Indians right-hander Corey Kluber has won the 2017 American League Cy Young Award.
+Major League Baseball and the Baseball Writers Association of America announced Cleveland Indians right-hander Corey Kluber as the winner of the 2017 American League Cy Young Award on Wednesday.
 Red Sox lefty Chris Sale finished second in the voting and Yankees righty Luis Severino finished third.

 Over on the National League side, Nationals ace Max Scherzer was named the 2017 NL Cy Young award winner.